 As described in Note 9 to our condensed consolidated financial statements, we have off-balance sheet arrangements related to VIEs that we account for using the equity method of accounting and in which we hold an economic interest or have a capital commitment.
 Our maximum risk of loss associated with our interests in these VIEs is limited to the carrying value of our investment in the entity and any unfunded capital commitments.
-As of March 31, 2024, we held \$35.1 million of interests in such entities, which does not include a remaining commitment of \$4.3 million to RECOP I that we are required to fund if called.
+As of March 31, 2024 June 30, 2024, we held \$35.1 million \$35.3 million of interests in such entities, which does not include a remaining commitment of \$4.3 million to RECOLP I our CMBS B-Piece investment that we are required to fund if called.